AbsaOSS/ABRiS/README.md

 So if you have multiple incompatible types of avro data in a dataframe you must first sort them out to several dataframes.
 One for each schema.
 Then you can use Abris and convert the avro data.

-## Avro Fixed type
-**Fixed** is an alternative way of encoding binary data in Avro.
-Unlike *bytes* type the fixed type doesn't store the length of the data in the payload, but in Avro schema itself.

-The corresponding data type in Spark is **BinaryType**, but the inferred schema will always use bytes type for this kind of data.
-If you want to use the fixed type you must provide the appropriate Avro schema.

 ---